learn-co-curriculum/precollege-summer-advanced-web-design-track/day-03/lectures/jquery-basics/LECTURE.md

 ```

 #### $(document).ready()

 With jQuery you'll generally put code that uses HTML elements inside of the `$(document).ready()` method.
 This makes sure that the document has loaded all of the HTML before it tries to do anything with it.

++ Our javascript files often get loaded before any other elements on our page.
+This can be dangerous if we want to access the DOM before it has loaded
++ If we apply jQuery selectors before any DOM elements have loaded on our page then nothing will happen since those elements don't exist yet
++ Using Document Ready is the same as saying, "Okay, as soon as the page is done loading, apply all of our cool jQuery methods"
-You can think of it as making sure your students have arrived to class before giving out directions.
-If no one has showed up and you start giving directions it won't be very effective.
-But if you wait till the students are seated and ready (`$(document).ready`) then they'll be able to follow instructions.
++ You can think of it as making sure your students (HTML elements) have arrived to class before giving out directions (jQuery).
+  * If no one has showed up and you start giving directions it won't be very effective.
+  * But if you wait till the students are seated and ready (`$(document).ready`) then they'll be able to follow instructions.

 #### Selectors